Minimizing runoff from shoreland property

 - Where paved areas are necessary, locate them as close to the main road as possible to minimize the length of paved driveway.

-- Minimize road crossings over waterways and cross at a right angle to the stream if possible.
+- Minimize road crossings over waterways.
+Cross at a right angle to the stream if possible.

 - Use shallow grassed areas by roadsides instead of curb and gutter runoff and storage for snow.